ctechfilmuniversity/lecture_sose24_cc2/03_syntax_basics_ctd/additional_material/git_development.md

 The following information was generated with the help of ChatGPT.

-Q: How to solve this problem that occurs when merging two branches that have diverged:
+## How to solve diverging branches when merging?

 ```git
 hint: You have divergent branches and need to specify how to reconcile them.